 It’s not really free.

-The three big credit reporting agencies do provide a no-strings attached credit report to everyone, once a year.
+The three big credit reporting agencies do provide a no-strings attached credit report free to everyone, once a year.

 But it does provide simple, and free, access to your credit file.

 The right to know

 Federal law enacted in 2003 gives everyone the right to request a free credit report each year from each of the three national credit reporting agencies: Experian, Equifax, and Transunion.

 For nothing (that is: free) you can examine your credit report once every four months, if you request your free report sequentially from the CRA’s.

 The Federal Trade Commission website walks you through how to challenge inaccurate information on your credit report.
 They’ve even included a sample dispute letter.